Edited by: Keri Stooksbury

 Just note that when you book through this portal, you won’t earn traditional hotel points on your stay.
 Further, you likely won’t be able to use your hotel elite status benefits, so make sure to compare those benefits with what’s included with your Fine Hotels and Resorts booking.

 All in all, we value this benefit at $150 per year, but it can be much higher if you frequently book hotel stays through the portal.
 These benefits are particularly beneficial when staying at independent hotels that aren’t tied to a traditional hotel status program.

-Hot Tip: Have you heard about Amex’s Fine Hotels and Resorts but also the Hotel Collection?
-Explore our comparison of the Amex Fine Hotels and Resorts vs. the Hotel Collections to see the differences and make sure you’re getting the most value out of both.
+Hot Tip: Have you heard about Amex’s Fine Hotels and Resorts, but also the Hotel Collection?
+Explore our comparison of the Amex Fine Hotels and Resorts vs. The Hotel Collection to see the differences and make sure you’re getting the most value out of both.

 Here’s a look at all of the Amex Business Platinum card’s rental car benefits:

 The other benefits can be helpful as well.
-20-25% off at Avis and Hertz can give you incredible savings, especially if you need to rent for an extended period of time.
+20% to 25% off at Avis and Hertz can give you incredible savings, especially if you need to rent for an extended period of time.
 And depending on how often you rent cars for your business, these discounts can have a real impact on your business’ bottom line.